Trump's latest tariff deadline is approaching. Here are the trade deals the US has announced so far

 South Korea

-The U.S. president said he reached an agreement with Seoul on July 30 that would impose a 15% tariff for goods from South Korea.
+Trump on Wednesday said the U.S. reached an agreement with Seoul on July 30 that would impose a 15% tariff for goods from South Korea.

 European Union